I HAD A BALL AT CINDERELLA AND YOU WILL TOO!

 It just wouldn’t be Christmas without some panto magic and Cinderella at Milton Keynes Theatre pulls out all the stops to cast its spell over audiences.

-I was delighted to attend press night for the annual pantomime at the new city’s incredibly popular theatre — particularly after having interviewed leading lady Anna Williamson (Cinderella) and the multi-talented Kev Orkian (Buttons) a couple of weeks ago.
+I was delighted to attend press night for the annual pantomime at the new city’s incredibly popular theatre – particularly after interviewing leading lady Anna Williamson (Cinderella) and the multi-talented Kev Orkian (Buttons) a couple of weeks ago.

-On arrival at the theatre, I was pleased to see audience members of all ages (from the very young to those in the ‘grannies and granddads’ age bracket) milling around, enthusiastically awaiting the beginning of an evening of festive sparkle.
+When I arrived at the theatre I was pleased to see audience members of all ages (from the very young to those in the “grannies and granddads” age bracket) milling around, enthusiastically anticipating an evening of festive sparkle.
 Carol singers from Arts1 School of Performance filled the steps of the theatre, helping to set the mood and providing distraction from the bitterly cold weather outside.

 Meanwhile, excited youngsters queued up to bag their very own “bundle” of glowing goodies (complete with fairy wings and magic wand in the “Cinderella Bundle”, and different shaped light-up treats and magic wand in the “Buttons’ Bundle” and “Baron’s Bundle”, respectively).